pietervandekerckhove/patient-centered-innovation-and-entrepreneurship/README.md

-# Creating Value in Care Hub
+# Creating Value in Care Hub / Health Impact Alliance

 ## About Us
 - **Mission Statement**: Empowering changemakers to drive systemic innovation for global, affordable healthcare by fostering a vibrant community of patient-centered entrepreneurship — uniting industry, academia, and government for a healthier future.